Menu ≡ ╳

 Pics: A. Kim

 It’s 3:45 pm when we arrive at La Negra Tomasa.
 It’s the afternoon, siesta time (that is, for the 18% of the Spaniards who still sometimes take a midday nap), long before a Spaniard would think about having dinner, but the atmosphere inside feels more like 10:00 pm on a Friday night.
 On a stage in the corner of the restaurant, one man sings joyfully, another switches off between scraping a stick against a güiro and playing the trumpet, and the third plays a synthesizer.
 Together, they create the rhythmic salsa sounds that fuel the frenetic aura of La Negra Tomasa.

 In Madrid, this is as close as you can get to getting a taste of Havana.
 Inside, the walls are adorned with pictures of the homeland and warm tones that make you feel like part of the family instead of a customer.
 This year La Negra Tomasa celebrated their 20th anniversary, and it’s not hard to see why they have stayed in business for so long.
 With live music and mojitos flowing every night, La Negra Tomasa is the place to be for a fun and delicious night out in Madrid.

-The second dish was a plate of masas de cerdo, a dish made up of pork chunks, served with the same congri and tostones we dined on.
+The second dish of the main course was a plate of masas de cerdo made up of pork chunks and served with the same congri and tostones we dined on.
 The congri and tostones once again did not fail to disappoint, and the pork was perhaps the biggest winner of the night.
 Delicate, tender and juicy to the bite, the pork was a masterpiece of Latin cuisine.
 If Cubans know how to do one thing, it’s how to make delicious pork.
-Paired well with a bowl of black beans (in case your serving of congri simply wasn’t enough), the meal is not only delicious but plentiful — you may find yourself feeling guilty for not being able to finish it all.
+Paired well with a bowl of black beans (in case your serving of congri simply wasn’t enough), the meal was not only delicious but plentiful — you may find yourself feeling guilty for not being able to finish it all.